Cocker Spaniel training and dog behaviour very often go hand in hand.

 Well, yes.
 These are all excellent activities for our pets, but they shouldn't simply end there.

 Physical exercise may give your dog an excellent workout, pumping his heart and lungs nicely.
-However, you must also consider stimulating your Cocker Spaniel's mind, giving his brain a workout.
+However, you should also consider stimulating your Cocker Spaniel's mind to give his brain a workout.

-You can do this by practising obedience training whenever you get the opportunity, by letting him work out a puzzle toy, or play a game with him, such as hide and seek.
+You can do this by practising obedience training whenever you get the opportunity, by letting him work out a puzzle toy, or by playing a game with him, such as hide and seek.

-Physical and mental stimulation will help burn off all his excess energy.
-This will help your Cocker Spaniel to become calm and relaxed.
+Physical and mental stimulation will help burn off all his excess energy and help your Cocker Spaniel to become calm and relaxed.
 He'll probably be happy to snooze or lie quietly, watching the family's comings and goings around him.

 As well as setting boundaries and giving your Cocker Spaniel training (lots of it!), there is another way we can help our Cockers behave well.